froots/froots.github.io/_posts/2011-04-26-testing-backbone-apps-with-jasmine-sinon-3.md

 and our spec passes.

-Now that our home page route is being tested successfully, lets try a route with a parameter.
+Now that our index route is being tested successfully, lets try the todo detail route.
 At some point, we'll want to show the user details of a particular to do item.
 For example, some notes, tags and scheduling information might be displayed.
-The hash route for showing this detailed view would be <code>#todo/1</code> for a <code>Todo</code> with an <code>id</code> of 1.
-Let's write a spec to test that our controller handles this route.
+The URL fragment for showing this detailed view would be <code>todo/1</code> for a <code>Todo</code> with an <code>id</code> of 1.
+Let's write a spec to test that our router handles this successfully.

-##### <code>AppControllerRoutes.spec.js</code>:
+##### <code>AppRoutes.spec.js</code>:

 {% highlight javascript %}
 it("fires the todo detail route", function() {
-  this.controller.bind("route:todo", this.routeSpy);
+  this.router.bind('route:todo', this.routeSpy);
-  window.location.hash = "todo/1";
-  Backbone.history.start();
+  this.router.navigate("todo/1", true);
   expect(this.routeSpy).toHaveBeenCalledOnce();
   expect(this.routeSpy).toHaveBeenCalledWith("1");
 });